 Danny's passion in life is to bring people together to show what's possible through teamwork and positivity.
 He's pogoed across Togo, cycled to India, run across North America and survived the BBC TV show "Ultimate Hell Week".

 Nick has climbed on Everest, run across the Sahara and lived with remote tribes.
-His passion is to show young people what's possible.
-To that end, a top-notch film crew will follow this expedition from start to finish.
+His passion is to show people what's possible.
+Nick will be in charge of logistics for this expedition.
+Any questions, just ask Nick.

 Scott is an entrepreneur and adventurer.
 He's been on lots of amazing adventures, but this expedition holds a special significance.
 He intends to scatter his brother's ashes in this exceptionally special place.